Viswajith27/twitter/README.md

 - React.js: A JavaScript library for building user interfaces.
 - Node.js: A runtime environment for executing server-side code.
 - JWT: JSON Web Tokens for authentication.
-- Cloudinary: For image/video uploading and hosting.
+- Firebase: For image/video uploading and hosting.
-- HTML/CSS: For frontend design and styling.
+- Materialui: For frontend design and styling.

 ## Getting Started